-In the next article in this series, we’ll explore the specific steps for creating a customised sustainability index for use in your organisation.
+In the next article in this series, we’ll explore the specific steps for creating a customized sustainability index for use in your organization.

 Cash worked for PRé as a Senior Sustainability Consultant from 2012 to 2017.
 His areas of expertise included sustainable return on investment, sustainable supply chain collaboration, and sustainability performance.
 For PRé, he lead the development of tailored sustainability software tools for the Sustainable Apparel Coalition, among many other projects in sustainable development and sustainability integration.